 be performed in a manner equivalent to using

-The write operation may not transmit all of the data to the peer.
+The write operation may not write all of the data to the file.
 Consider

 function if you need to ensure that all data is written before the asynchronous